This post was sponsored, and paid for, by SunTrust. All opinions are my own.

 What should you invest in?
 Good question.

-In my Amazon bestselling book Freedom Money, I recommend everyone buys stock in a S&P 500 index fund—which has produced on average 7% to 10% gains for the past century.
+In my Amazon bestselling book Freedom Mindset, I recommend everyone buys stock in a S&P 500 index fund—which has produced on average 7% to 10% gains for the past century.

 When you get this index fund, you get partial ownership in the giants like Facebook, Amazon, Verizon, and Google.
 None of those companies are going bankrupt tomorrow.
 And they’re all bringing in billions of profits (where you get a tiny portion as a shareholder) to put money in your pocket without ever stopping.